daniel-iliesh/daniel-iliesh/README.md

 - 👋 Hi, I’m Daniel Ilies
-- 👀 I’m interested in GameDevelopement
+- 👀 I’m interested in Web-dev and Game Developement
-- 🌱 I’m currently learning C#, Unity
-- 💞️ I’m looking to collaborate on My Projects
 - 📫 How to reach me : iliesh.daniel@gmail.com

 <!---